philayres/babble-rnn/codec2/README.md

 The adapted **Codec 2** binaries have been included here for convenience.
 Note the license in COPYING.

-This version of Codec 2 has been adapted to allow 'charbits' output from c2enc and c2dec utilities, when running the 3200 bit rate.
+This version of Codec 2 has been adapted to allow 'plainbytes' output from c2enc and c2dec utilities, when running the 3200 bit rate.
 Other bit rates have not been tested.

-**charbits** outputs each parameter of a Codec 2 frame as an unsigned char (a single byte), for easy reading by babble-rnn.
+**plainbytes** outputs each parameter of a Codec 2 frame as an unsigned char (a single byte), for easy reading by babble-rnn.

 Full credit for Codec 2 goes to David Rowe, and all rights to the Codec 2 project are unchanged.
 Full details at: http://www.rowetel.com/?page_id=452